 is used.
 That’s because we’re dealing with muscle and tendon issues, not bone-related.
 An MRI will show whether your rotator cuff is injured or not, and how bad it is.
 (Rarely, if ever, an x-ray will be used for rotator-cuff-related injuries.)

 Can I Treat My Damaged Rotator Cuff Injury at Home?

 There are several things you can do to fix damage to a rotator cuff, as long as your injury does not require surgery.
 A medical procedure is only needed for worst-case scenarios, like a complete tear in your rotator cuff.
 In this case, the pain would be so excruciating you’d go straight to the doctor given the urgency.
 If you don’t need surgery to fix your issue, here are some suggestions on how you can go about the recovery stage:

 - The very first thing you want to do is apply ice around the injured area.
 That way, you will decrease your inflammation, reduce your pain, and the healing process will begin.
 You should apply ice three to five times per day, for 10 to 20 minutes each time.
-Our Shoulder Cold Therapy Wrap can do the trick.
+Our ice compression wrap for shoulder can do the trick.

 - Also, during the first couple of days, you should immobilize your shoulder.
 The best thing you can do is buy (or borrow) a sling, to avoid any unnecessary arm movement and more shoulder pain.
 The less you move your arm, the better.

 - After a while, you can start applying heat as well – as long as there is no pain or discomfort when you do it.
 The same rules apply to heat: 10 to 20 minutes, up to five times per day.